24 Hour Crisis Line

 |There's always a computer trail, but click here to exit quickly|

-Q&A: The Willow Domestic Violence Center
+Volunteering at The Willow Domestic Violence Center

-What do volunteers do at The Willow Domestic Violence Center?
+Why Volunteer at The Willow Domestic Violence Center?

-Why should I volunteer at The Willow Domestic Violence Center?
+The Willow Domestic Violence Center

 As an advocate with The Willow Domestic Violence Center you will be able to provide a variety of services to survivors of domestic violence.
 You will be trained to answer the crisis line, provide peer counseling, facilitate support groups, do activities with kids, provide court advocacy, and many other free and confidential services.

 If you have any questions about the Advocate Training, please contact our Director of Volunteer Services at 785.331.2034 x 104 or click here to email.